MicrosoftDocs/sdk-api/sdk-api-src/content/fwptypes/ns-fwptypes-fwp_byte_array16_.md

 ### -field byteArray16

-An array of 16 bytes.
+Array of 16 bytes.

 ## -remarks

-The FWP_BYTE_ARRAY16 structure is typically used to contain either an IPv6 network address or a GUID.
-    However, the FWP_BYTE_ARRAY16 structure can be used to store any arbitrary data up to 16 bytes in size.
+This data type  is useful for IPv6 addresses.